hanshazairi/hanshazairi/README.md

 ## Hi Everyone! 👋🏻

-My name is Hans and I was a 👷🏻‍♂️ Tunnel Engineer for 🚇 [Klang Valley Mass Rapid Transit (KVMRT) Putrajaya Line](https://www.mymrt.com.my/public/putrajaya-line/).
+My name is Hans and I was formerly a 👷🏻‍♂️ Tunnel Engineer.

 I made a career switch and am currently learning computer programming at 👨🏻‍💻 [42 Kuala Lumpur](https://42kl.edu.my).